ocean-transport/lcs-ml/README.md

 ## 1. Background & Motivation

 The ocean is an energetic and turbulent environment with motions ranging from scales of a few centimeters to thousands of kilometers.
-Interactions across these spatial scales are very important in setting up the large-scale circulation of the ocean, as well as transporting and mixing of tracer fields (e.g., heat and salinity).
+Interactions across these spatial scales are very important in setting up the large-scale circulation of the ocean, as well as transporting and mixing tracer fields (e.g., heat and salinity).

 Ocean turbulence is dominated by mesoscale motions, which tend to self-organize into coherent vortices on the order of 100s of kilometers in scale.
 These **Lagrangian Coherent Structures** (LCSs) trap and transport fluids over long distances and potentially play an important role in regulating climate.
 Mesoscale eddies are notoriously difficult to parametrize in coarse resolution ocean models, making their overall contribution to the climate uncertain.
 Furthermore, identifying LCSs requires careful calculations of vorticity along Lagrangian particle paths.
 The goals of this project are to simulate and identify LCSs using the **Lagrangian-Averaged Vorticity Deviation** (LAVD) method.
 A new labeled dataset of LCSs, PV, and strain fields are produced as a training dataset for machine learning applications.